 The Wi-Fi range in your home depends on several factors.
-The type of router you use, types of devices you use, number of devices that are connected to Wi-Fi at the same time are some of them.
-Besides that, things like where you have placed your router in your home, the setting of your home is also affecting your Wi-Fi range.
+The type of router you use, type of devices you use, number of devices that are connected to Wi-Fi at the same time are some of them.
+Besides that, things like where you have placed your router in your home, and the setting of your home is also affect your Wi-Fi range.
 Here we will describe how to extend your Wi-Fi range outside your home by optimizing some of these factors.

 Test your Wi-Fi signal outdoors

 Before beginning, you might need to test the Wi-Fi signal outside your home.
 You can do this easily by installing a Wi-Fi signal strength meter on your mobile phone.
 You can download one of these apps from the Play Store or apps store.
 Then you can go to the place where you want to use the internet and check the Wi-Fi strength first.
 Even you can identify locations in your home where the Wi-Fi strength is good.

 How to extend Wi-Fi range by changing the location of the router